We are always looking for bright,

 current group members?

-- A: Yes, but better to do this after you've been
+- A: Perhaps, but it's probably better to do this after you've been

 admitted, unless you have a connection